Industry Insights

 Outside of the opportunity cost associated with the lower part yield for higher density materials such as PET and PS, this also presents a sustainability issue, as more raw materials must now be used to maintain the same level of output when, for example, switching from PS to PET.
 The opposite, however, can be said when switching to PP, as the decrease in density results in improved efficiencies vs PS.

-Process Compatibility & CAPEX
+3. Process Compatibility & CAPEX: Avoid Unnecessary Investments

-This brings us to the third, and perhaps most costly, variable when it comes to evaluating options for material replacement - process compatibility.
-Compatibility with existing thermoforming and form-fill-seal equipment and tooling is possibly one of the most daunting challenges converters and brand owners face when tackling PS replacement whether it be for achieving sustainability goals or satisfying Proposition 65 concerns.
+Compatibility with existing equipment and tooling is possibly one of the most daunting challenges brand owners face when tackling PS replacement, whether it be for achieving sustainability goals or satisfying Proposition 65 concerns.
+Many alternative materials demand expensive changes to thermoforming or FFS equipment—costs that can reach $1,000,000+ per line.

 • Excellent formability